 Search engines are very smart, which means that you’ll get dinged if you’re keyword stuffing (using as many keywords as you can instead of using keywords naturally in your content) and on the other side, you can be ranked highly for valuable, informative content that answers search queries.
 In recent years, search engines have transitioned to more of a focus on content that is incorporated into topic clusters, which supports overarching topics and includes interconnected keyword-focused content.

-Establishing a keyword-oriented website content should be your first step when developing campaign strategy.
+Establishing a keyword-oriented website content should be your first step when developing a campaign strategy.
 If your website is not optimized for keywords, it will not rank organically on search results and your advertising will suffer as the result of lousy landing pages.
 Get your house in order, organized, and optimized before starting paid advertising.

-Keywords For Pay Per Click (PPC)
+Leveraging Keywords For Pay Per Click (PPC)

 When it comes to paid advertising, the impact of keywords remains the same as website SEO.
-They are needed to target high value audiences with value, informative content.
+They are needed to target high-value audiences with value, informative content.
 Keywords in advertisement copy play a huge role in search engine results.

 Similar to SEO, pay attention to an advertisement’s titles, description, callout extensions, structured snippets, and site-link extensions.
 Utilize keywords creatively throughout the advertisement to clearly communicate what users will find by clicking your link.
 The better you can describe your linked landing page while incorporating keywords, the higher your opportunity to succeed with advertising through a higher quality score.